 Do you need money for your kids’ college tuition?
 Do you wish to support your parents with their retirement?

-All of these and more could be the reason why you’re excited to sell your online business.
+All these and more could be why you’re excited to sell your online business.

-As an entrepreneur, you’ll agree with me that the process of starting a business can be exciting — while managing the day-to-day tasks can get tedious.
+As an entrepreneur, you’ll agree that starting a business can be exciting — while managing the day-to-day tasks can get tedious.

 When it comes down to it, your business might have also outgrown your skill set, and you decide that selling the business to someone else with the needed skill set is better for everyone.
-You can access the funds and freedom you’re after, and you’ll be passing on your business to a new owner who has the dedication to run the business.
+You can access the funds and freedom you’re after, and you’ll pass on your business to a new owner dedicated to running the business.

 The decision to sell your business comes with a mixed bag of emotions.
-All in all, we’re here to guide you through the process of selling your online business — so that you can get the most out of it.
+We’re here to guide you through the process of selling your online business — so that you can get the most out of it.

 Why sell your business on Flippa?

-Flippa is not only the original platform to buy and sell online businesses, but it’s the biggest and most reliable platform to sell your online business.
-Over the past decade of its existence, Flippa has closed the most sales ($400 million+), attracted thousands of loyal buyers, and created an easy-to- use platform (even for complete beginners).
+Flippa is not only the original platform to buy and sell online businesses but also the biggest and most reliable platform to sell your online business.
+Over the past decade, Flippa has closed the most sales ($400 million+), attracted thousands of loyal buyers, and created an easy-to-use platform (even for beginners).

-You’ll soon discover Flippa makes the entire process of both selling and buying online businesses extremely easy and user friendly.
+You’ll soon discover that Flippa makes selling and buying online businesses straightforward and user-friendly.

-Flippa is a peer to peer platform – unlike other marketplace platforms, you don’t need to hide behind brokers or other service providers if you don’t want to do so.
-You can create your own listing and provide as much detail as you’d like.
-You can chat directly through the Flippa platform and answer questions posed by buyers with ease.
-And most importantly you can determine the price that you’re willing to accept for your business.
-You’re completely in control!
+Flippa is a peer-to-peer platform – unlike other marketplace platforms, you don’t need to hide behind brokers or other service providers if you don’t want to do so.
+You can create your listing and provide as much detail as possible.

 2. Flippa lets you negotiate with potential buyers

 Another defining factor that makes Flippa stand out.
 Yes, you can negotiate with potential buyers.
-In fact, we encourage it!
+We encourage it!

 3. Flippa provides safe transactions

 Do you want safe and seamless transactions?
 Flippa’s got you covered.
-Through Flippa’s service or via Escrow.com, you can feel confident, knowing that your transactions will go smoothly and without a hitch.
+You can feel confident through Flippa’s service or Escrow, knowing that your transactions will go smoothly and without a hitch.

-Nothing is more important than ensuring safe and secure transactions on any platform, more so, when you’re selling a business that you’ve worked so hard on.
+Nothing is more important than ensuring safe and secure transactions on any platform, especially when selling a business you’ve worked so hard on.

 4. Flippa is an affordable marketplace